Stools - watery; Frequent bowel movements; Loose bowel movements; Unformed bowel movements

 When traveling to underdeveloped areas, follow the steps below to avoid diarrhea:

 Semrad CE.
-Approach to the patient with diarrhea and malabsorption.
-In: Goldman L, Schafer AI, eds.
+Approach to the patient with diarrhea and malabsorption In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 140.BACK TO TOP
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 131.BACK TO TOP

 Reviewed By: Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.